 Always viewable from exterior.
 Open Days 21st-23rd June 10am-4pm; 24th June 10am-1pm; 6th-8th September 10am-4pm and 9th September 10am-1pm - see website for details.

 Located in the village of Astley near Nuneaton.
 Rail: Nuneaton (15 minutes away) Bus: no direct buses from Nuneaton, and those via Astley are infrequent.
 Car: From Nuneaton, take the B4102 (Queen's Road) west out of Nuneaton for half a mile and then turn left into Croft Road (still B4102).
 Follow this road for a further 1.5 miles as it turns into Arbury Road, and then turn left into Astley Lane.
 Continue on this road for a further 1.8 miles until you reach the village of Astley.
 Turn right into Nuthurst Lane and then follow the parking signs.

 On-street parking.
-Special arrangements for open days.
+Special arrangement for open days.